bartervg/barter.vg/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# Describe the problem that this feature improves
+# What's the problem that this feature alleviates?
 [*Example: I'm forced repeat the same tedious actions when this happens (or doesn't happen)...*]

-## Describe a solution you'd like
+## Describe a solution

 ## Examples of similar features